About 200 years ago, I won a collegiate playwriting contest,

 freshly ground black pepper

-4 cups mashed potatoes, Michael’s recipe follows the directions for meat.
+4 cups mashed potatoes, Michael’s recipe follows the

 3/4 cup grated Cheddar and/or Stilton cheese